I don’t know about you, but this time of year always feels a little depressing to me.

 You could even schedule a shopping day – there are always great sales after the New Year.
 If you are on a tight budget, window shop.
 (I do this all the time, no shame here.)

 I always feel better after I talk to one of my female/mom buddies.
 Comparing stories, laughing and reminiscing are food for the soul.
-As I write this it occurs to me that I need to plan our next girls night.

 Seriously, get moving.
 Walk laps around your house while you put away laundry.
 Dance around while you clean the kitchen.
 Every step counts.
 You do not need to have a gym membership.